robertgambrel/edx/6040x/topic4/notes.md

   - Usually fix the size of the significand and exponent digits
 - Rounding errors
   - Have to store numbers in a finite format, requires rounding at some point
-- Single-precision
+- Single-precision (IEEE 754)
   - 'float' type in C, Java, etc. 32 bits total
     - 1 sign bit
-    - 24 bit significand
+    - 24 bit significand (assume leading 1, other 23 are actually used)
-    - 8 bit exponent
+    - 8 bit exponent [-126,127]
   - Smallest possible positive value:
     - 2 ^ -126
   - Smalles possible positive value > 1
     - 1.00000001 ^ 1
     - the rounding error here is epsilon
       - 'machine epsilon' - depends on # of bits in the significand
-      - here, 2^-23
+      - here, 2^-23, have 21 0's followed by 1 in the significand.
 - Double-precision
   - 'double' in primitive languages
   - default type in Python